FederationOfFathers/destiny/destiny-cli/README.md

 Status
 ======

-Working but not feature complete
+Working but not feature complete.
+Documentation of commands and subcommands needs work.

 Installation
 ============